-- prepare the class, positively, for the arrival of the Pre-service Teacher: - get to know the Pre-service Teacher as well as possible - how they approach a challenge, how they react to constructive criticism, how they react to change; - take into account the Pre-service Teacher's background and previous experiences; - have regular meetings with the Pre-service Teacher and encourage them to share any difficulties they may be experiencing;
+- Prepare the class, positively, for the arrival of the Pre-service Teacher. - Get to know the Pre-service Teacher as well as possible - how they approach a challenge, how they react to constructive criticism, how they react to change. - Consider the Pre-service Teacher's background and previous experiences. - Have regular meetings with the Pre-service Teacher and encourage them to share any difficulties they may be experiencing.

-- encourage the Pre-service Teacher to have informal contact with other members of staff (e.g. staff room conversations); - try to deal with any difficulties early and at a low level before they become serious, do not presume that the problem will be resolved without direction; - follow University guidelines carefully with a Preservice Teacher whose progress is "causing concern".
+- Encourage the Pre-service Teacher to have informal contact with other members of staff (e.g., staff room conversations). - Try to deal with any difficulties early and at a low level before they become serious, do not presume that the problem will be resolved without direction. - Follow University guidelines carefully with a Preservice Teacher whose progress is "causing concern".